Patronics/PicaxePreprocess/readme.md

 |       | `--tidy`         |       no       | Remove the output file on completion if in upload mode.                                                                                                                                                                                                 |
 | `-P`  | `--compilepath=` |      yes       | Specify the path to the compilers directory (defaults to `/usr/local/lib/picaxe/`)                                                                                                                                                                      |

-### Table Sertxd Extension
+### Table Sertxd/Serout Extension
-Enable a non standard extension that will evaluate a `;#sertxd` directive to automatically save, load and print a string from table memory on supported chips.
+Enable a non standard extension that will evaluate a `;#sertxd` or `;#serout` directive to automatically save, load and print a string from table memory on supported chips.

 For example:
 ```basic